DenTelezhkin/DTTableViewManager/README.md

 Target of this project is to create powerful architecture for UITableView сontrollers.
 It combines several ideas to make UITableView management easy, clean, and delightful.

+## Workflow

+Here are 4 simple steps you need to use DTTableViewManager:

+1. Your view controller should subclass `DTTableViewController`, and set tableView property.
+2. You should have subclass of `DTTableViewCell`.
+3. In your viewDidLoad method, call mapping methods to establish relationship between data models and UITableViewCells.
+4. Add data models to memoryStorage, or use CoreData storage class.

 ## 2.0

 DTTableViewManager 2.0 is a major update to the framework, introducing big changes to the architecture and bringing several powerful features.